rancher/rke2-docs/docs/networking/multus_sriov.md

 ## Using Multus

-[Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) is a CNI plugin that enables attaching multiple network interfaces to pods.
-Multus does not replace CNI plugins, instead it acts as a CNI plugin multiplexer.
+[Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) is a CNI Plugin that enables attaching multiple network interfaces to pods.
+Multus does not replace CNI Plugins, instead it acts as a CNI Plugin multiplexer.
 Multus is useful in certain use cases, especially when pods are network intensive and require extra network interfaces that support dataplane acceleration techniques such as SR-IOV.

 Multus can not be deployed standalone.
-It always requires at least one conventional CNI plugin that fulfills the Kubernetes cluster network requirements.
-That CNI plugin becomes the default for Multus, and will be used to provide the primary interface for all pods.
+It always requires at least one conventional CNI Plugin that fulfills the Kubernetes cluster network requirements.
+That CNI Plugin becomes the default for Multus, and will be used to provide the primary interface for all pods.

-To enable Multus, add multus as the first list entry in the cni config key, followed by the name of the plugin you want to use alongside Multus (or `none` if you will provide your own default plugin).
+To enable Multus, specify `multus` as the first list entry in the `cni` configuration file key, followed by the name of the plugin you want to use alongside Multus (or `none` if you will provide your own default plugin).
 Note that multus must always be in the first position of the list.
-For example, to use Multus with canal as the default plugin you could specify:
+For example, to use Multus with Canal as the primary CNI Plugin:

 ```yaml
 # /etc/rancher/rke2/config.yaml